steveklabnik/rust_for_rubyists/book/chapter-04.md

 You can see it gives us the message, the file name, and the line number.
 Great.

 Super simple.
 That's all you need to know to get started.
-But before we build our first 'real' Rust app with tests, we should deal with this whole compilation bit.
-It's really annoying to keep typing two commands just to run things.
-Let's build a bit of infrastructure first.
+Next up: FizzBuzz.